How Leader Actions and Behaviors Influence Quality Culture

 The 5V categories are:

-- Vision: Strategy, unifying goals, game plan, company mantra or credo, the desired state
+- Vision: Strategy, unifying goals, game plan, company mantra or credo, and the desired state

-- Values: Guiding principles, ethical conduct and expectation, humility, empathy, patient focus
+- Values: Guiding principles, ethical conduct and expectation, humility, empathy, and patient focus

 - Voice: Passion, credibility, authenticity, and clarity, as well as the ability to articulate the vision, and inspire and motivate others